 It seems clear to me that any of the diamonds reviewed herein would be a great way to ring in the new year.
 Clearly some of the diamonds featured are cut more precisely than others.
 I’m definitely partial to the production quality of Brian Gavin Diamonds and Crafted by Infinity.

 If I can’t find what I’m looking for from either of those two dealers, that I venture into the realm of Victor Canera, who usually has something to tempt my clients with.
 But if you’re not looking for something cut as precisely as the production of those three companies, some of the GIA Excellent cut diamonds available from the other dealers referenced can be quite impressive if you know how to pick diamonds by the numbers…

 And I do know how to pick them… Feel free to take advantage of my Diamond Concierge Service if you are looking for a diamond online I’m happy to conduct a search on your behalf if you provide me with a range of price and quality that you are considering.

-I hope you enjoyed reading this blog post, it was written with the assistance of Dragon Naturally Speaking.
+I hope you enjoyed reading this blog post, it was written with the assistance of Dragon Professional Speech Software.
 Motivated by a fresh, hot cup of my favorite coffee: Café Britt from Costa Rica who offers free shipping on six bags or more!
 And thankfully ship for free to Mexico where I live, because otherwise I’d be forced to drink coffee made from beans that are machine picked.
 Blech.

 Happy holidays.
 I hope that I’ve made it easier for you to ring in the new year with a diamond engagement ring of exceptional quality!
 Please let me know which diamond you end up selecting, or if I can help you further.
 I look forward to hearing from you soon.
 Please leave a comment below.